anwarbashir/max301002-raspi/README.md

 Okay, assuming you have connected to the Raspberry Pi, we need need to check that the Raspberry Pi can see the device.

-To do this ensure that the IC2 interface is enable using raspi-config, then enter;
+To do this ensure that the IC2 interface is enabled using raspi-config, then enter;

-i2cdetect -y 0
-//or
-i2cdetect -y 1
+i2cdetect -y 0 or i2cdetect -y 1 (depends if you have earlier or later version of Raspberry Pi)

 This command will display a table and within that table the device id will be displayed.
 In the case of max301002 it should be 57.